pierremigeon/minishell/README.md

 ## Project status:

-I have nearly completed this project, but am developing the env builtins and cleaning up the remaining memory leaks.
+I have nearly completed this project, but am developing the env builtins and cleaning up the remaining memory leaks... last few bits